 Now that you have a negotiated agreement, the clock starts running for many items needed ot meet the requirements of the agreement and your protection.
 We will assist you finding qualified responsible professionals to do most of these investigations and provide you with written reports.
 Specifically, you will want to have an inspection of the property for such things as: the mechanical, plumbing and electrical systems, the foundation, walls, flooring and windows.
 You will want to see a preliminary report of title on the property to determine any easements or issues of title.
 Your mortgage lender will require an independent appraisal of the property.
 Any problems noted during the inspection are subject to additional negotiations between you and the sellers.
 We will help facilitate this process.
 If you are not comfortable with the inspection resolution with the seller, you will have the right to terminate the contract, if acted upon in a timely manner.

 Step Eight: Closing and possession

-Closing on the property is usually handled by the title company which issued the title opinion.
+Closing on the property is usually handled by the title company which issued the title policy.
 We will be with you to provide answers and assistance for you during this process which usually takes from 30-90 minutes.
 We will be sure to review all settlement statements for you as buyer for accuracy and reasonableness.
 Time of possession is established at the time of negotiating the original offer.
 In Colorado, it is customary for the buyer to take possession at closing or up to two days after closing.

 Search Denver homes for sale with Denver’s most successful local real estate agency!